Why Germans Are Choosing Long-Term Living in Bali

 For Germans planning more permanent living arrangements in Indonesia, KITAS may become the most suitable long-term option.

 KITAS generally provides greater stability compared to tourist-based visa systems.
+Travelers interested in residency pathways can also review KITAS Bali Guide for German Citizens.

 Common Types of KITAS